The entire book appears at this link with chapters added after appearing online:

 the real boss, Sinatra, according to tabloid and memoir accounts.

 Later Iran-Contra testimony definitively shows Ray-Gun

 had no control over any governmental function not dictated

 by sphincter muscle.
 He seems convincing, claiming to

 remember nothing about his presidency.
 He never would have left

 Hollywood if he were that good an actor.)

 What does it matter?
 The greedy era of Ray-Gun and his

 buddies is best left like the terror of the Khmer Rouge for

 history to judge.
-They form equal and opposite reactions of the
+They form equal and opposite reactions of the same equation.

 Therefore, in his best dialectical rationale, Tyger flips